Quantum Limits of Exoplanet Detection and Localization: Derivation of the Quantum Chernoff Exponent

-Moreover, the authors prove that this bound is achieved using a binary spatial mode sorter which sorts the PSF mode $\hat{\Pi}_0 = \dyad{\psi_0}$ and its orthogonal complement $\hat{\Pi}_1 = \hat{I} - \hat{\Pi}_0$.
+Moreover, the authors prove that this bound is achieved using a binary spatial mode sorter which sorts the PSF mode $\hat{\Pi}_{\psi_0} = \dyad{\psi_0}$ and its orthogonal complement $\hat{\Pi}_{\perp} = \hat{I}_{1} - \hat{\Pi}_{\psi_0}$.
 In our star-planet model we have the following exitance distribution,

-Inserting this into the QCE expression, we resolve Eq. \ref{eqn: QCE}.
+Inserting this into the QCE expression, we resolve Eq. \ref{eqn: QCE Single Photon}.

-To determine the high-contrast Quantum Chernoff Exponent, we Taylor expand Eq. \ref{eqn: QCE} to first order in $b$.
-To begin, note that $p_0(\mbf{r})=|\Gamma_0(\mbf{r})|^2$ as was shown in Eq. \ref{eqn: Hard-Aperture Mode Probs} such that the Taylor expansion can be written as,

-Next, we invoke the property $p_0(0) = 1$ as all light from emitted by an on-axis point source couples to the fundamental mode.
-We also make use of the fact that $\partial_{\mbf{r}}p_0(\mbf{r})|_{\mbf{r}=0} = 0$ which follows directly from the recognition that $p_0(0)$ is necessarily a local maxima.
-Applying these to the Taylor expansion, we have
+To determine the high-contrast Quantum Chernoff Exponent, we Taylor expand Eq. \ref{eqn: QCE Single Photon} to first order in $b$.
+Note that $p_0(\mbf{r})=|\Gamma_{\psi_0}(\mbf{r})|^2$.
+Moreover, we invoke the property $p_0(0) = 1$, since all light from emitted by an on-axis point source couples to the fundamental mode, and make use of the fact that $\partial_{\mbf{r}}p_0(\mbf{r})|_{\mbf{r}=0} = 0$ which follows directly from the recognition that $p_0(0)$ is necessarily a local maxima.
+Applying these to the Taylor expansion, it can be shown that,

 which is the high-contrast QCE of Eq. \ref{eqn: High-Contrast QCE}.